ruckert/fakeit/README.md

 fakeit("mockup");
 </script>
 ```
-3. Call the mockup in the html with an object:
+- or Call the mockup in the html with an object:
 ```
 <script type="text/javascript">
 fakeit("mockup",{ id: "second", url: "mockups/mockup_original.svg"});